 Asbestos in Miami-Dade Schools

-As early as 1978, several schools in the Miami-Dade Public School District began experiencing massive amounts of asbestos fibers floating through the hallways.
-Masses of students from area high schools were transferred while crews worked to secure the problems.
+Around 1978, several schools in the Miami-Dade Public School District began experiencing asbestos fibers floating through the hallways.
+Many students from area high schools were transferred while crews worked to secure the problems.

 In 1988, asbestos issues surfaced again and hundreds of elementary school children were shipped to different schools while the air quality was tested.
 More than half of the schools tested in 1988 showed positive signs of asbestos.